AndyObtiva/easily_typable/README.md

   it "should add type_a? method to TypeA object" do
     expect(TypeA.new.type_a?).to be_truthy
   end
-  it "should add type_b? method to TypeB object" do
-    expect(TypeB.new.type_b?).to be_truthy
-  end
   it "should add type_b? method to TypeA object" do
     expect(TypeA.new.type_b?).to be_falsey
   end
-  it "should add type_c? method to TypeC object" do
-    expect(TypeC.new.type_c?).to be_truthy
-  end
   it "should add type_c? method to TypeA object" do
     expect(TypeA.new.type_c?).to be_falsey
   end
+  it "should add type_a? method to TypeB object" do
+    expect(TypeB.new.type_a?).to be_truthy
+  end
+  it "should add type_b? method to TypeB object" do
+    expect(TypeB.new.type_b?).to be_truthy
+  end
   it "should add type_c? method to TypeB object" do
     expect(TypeB.new.type_c?).to be_falsey
+  end
+  it "should add type_a? method to TypeC object" do
+    expect(TypeC.new.type_a?).to be_truthy
+  end
+  it "should add type_b? method to TypeC object" do
+    expect(TypeC.new.type_b?).to be_truthy
+  end
+  it "should add type_c? method to TypeC object" do
+    expect(TypeC.new.type_c?).to be_truthy
   end
 end
 ```